- The New York Times: “Scales, Feathers and Hair Have a Common Ancestor”

 Among evolutionists it has always been a common approach to look to embryos of various kinds of organisms to find evidence for the notion that one kind of organism could evolve into a new and completely different kind of organism.
 This is not surprising, for the anatomical changes that take place in any developing embryo are dramatic.
 Equipped with the worldview that life’s complexity evolved through natural processes, the evolutionary imagination can easily get the impression that embryonic development recapitulates evolutionary ancestry.

 The fraudulent “proof” of this idea, produced by Ernst Haeckel, was debunked long ago.
-(See “Recapitulation Repackaged and Re-Applied.”)
+(See “Recapitulation Theory: Repackaged & Re-Applied.”)
 Nevertheless, evolutionary biologists still turn to the embryo to determine the mechanisms of evolutionary change that could presumably produce various anatomical structures over millions of years.
 And in this case they not only postulate the possible mechanism for such change but also plainly claim that the similarity of embryonic structures and signaling molecules conclusively demonstrates shared evolutionary ancestry between the very different structures of the reptile’s scale, the bird’s feather, and the mammal’s hair.

 Embryonic, Not Evolutionary, Development